ipfs-inactive/RFC/README.md

 closed (as part of the rejection process).
 An RFC closed with "postponed" is marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.
-Historically, "postponed" was used to postpone features until after 1.0.
 Postponed pull requests may be re-opened when the time is right.
 We don't have any formal process for that, you should ask members of the relevant working group.